 | Misconception | What goes wrong | Better approach |

-| “Deeper always means more comfortable.” | Shorter users perch and slouch. | Choose moderate depth; add lumbar pillows if you go deep. |
+| “Deeper always means more comfortable.” | Shorter users perch, slide forward, and lose back support. | Choose moderate depth; if you want a deeper look, start with a seat depth guide and plan for lumbar pillows. |

-| “Any upholstery labeled ‘cleanable’ is fine.” | Stains set or cleaners damage finish. | Match fabric to your actual cleaning routine and products. |
+| “Any upholstery labeled ‘cleanable’ is fine.” | Stains set, abrasion shows, or cleaning products damage the finish. | Match the fabric to your real sofa upholstery and cleaning routine. |

-| “One sofa works everywhere.” | Wrong wear pattern and wrong impression. | Specify by zone: reception, lounge, executive office. |
+| “One sofa works everywhere.” | The look, wear pattern, and comfort level end up wrong for the room. | Spec by zone: reception, lounge, or private office. |

-| “A quick sit test is enough.” | Discomfort appears after longer sitting. | Do a timed sit test and check stand-up ease. |
+| “A quick sit test is enough.” | Discomfort often shows up later, not in the first minute. | Do a timed sit test and check stand-up ease before you decide. |

 Clarify the brief: purpose, traffic, and brand signal